Every year, on the same night, another girl disappears without a trace.

 She left for work the morning of a terror attack in London, and no one’s seen her since.
 Was Olivia among the victims or did she meet a different fate?

 That same day, her dad came home covered in blood.
-She thought he was hurt in the attacks – but then her sister Jessie found a missing woman’s purse hidden in his room.
+Addie thought he’d been hurt in the attacks, but her sister Jessie found the missing woman’s purse in his room.

-‘Phoebe Locke has knocked it out of the park once again with THE JULY GIRLS.
+‘Phoebe Locke has knocked it out of the park once again with The July Girls.
 Atmospheric and beautifully written, it really is stunningly good’ Cass Green, bestselling author of In a Cottage In a Wood ‘A stunningly original coming-of-age thriller . . .
 A triumph!’
 Emily Gunnis, author of THE GIRL IN THE LETTER